msillano/IoTwebUI/README21.md

 ### RULE - syntax
 The particular environment in which the RULES are evaluated entails some limits to the standard js syntax:
-- The RULES are executed cyclically, after every poll of data from the Tuya Cloud, then every TuyaInterval (see config.js).
+- The RULES are executed cyclically, after every poll of data from the Tuya Cloud, i.e. every TuyaInterval (see config.js).
 Sometimes there are extra executions, for example during activations by the name of the RULES.
 - **Important**: the code is executed one line at a time, it is not possible to write js blocks that occupy multiple lines!
-To contain the length of the lines, use intermediate variables (see examples).
+To contain the length of the lines, use intermediate volatile variables (see examples).
 - Define volatile variables (valid for only one run of the RULE) with the syntax: **var** `_foo` **=**...
 - It is also possible to define multiple variables at the same time, Example `var _var1, _var2 = 0;` both `_var1` and `_var2` are initialized to 0.
 - To define permanent variables (valid for all runs) use the MACROS: `VSET(name, value)` and `VGET(name)`.
-- always use an underscore **_** as the first character in the _variable name_: this avoids interference with other variables.
+- Always use an underscore **_** as the first character in the _variable name_: this avoids interference with other variables.
 - The 'semicolon' ";" at the end of the line is optional, but I highly recommend using it always.
-- Default values: `true` and `false` for conditions; numeric constants are dotted, English style (`3.14`), and all strings need quotes (`"today "`);
+- Default values: `true` and `false` for conditions; numeric constants are dotted, English style (`3.14`), and all strings need quotes (`"today "`).
+Special jolly values are `null` and `undefined`.
 - Use **//** for comments, they continue to the end of the line
 - The most useful js operations are the arithmetic ones (**+, -, *, /**), the logical ones for the conditions: (**&&** -and, **||** -or, **!** -negation) and comparison operations: ( **&gt;**, **==**, **!=**, **&lt;**, **&gt;=**, **&lt;=**); string concatenation is simply done with the **+** ("hours " **+** "10:30").
 - Do not confuse '=' (assignment - effect: the content of the variable on the left is modified), with '==' (comparison - result: true (same) or false (different)).
 Example: `var _foo = 32;` and `if (_foo == 32)...` (NB: `if(_foo = 32)` is a common but insidious error, difficult to find and correct).